McShelby/hugo-theme-relearn/exampleSite/content/configuration/options/_index.en.md

 +++
-description = "Configuration options for the Relearn theme" tags = ["reference"] title = "Options Reference" weight = 6
+description = "All configuration options for the Relearn theme" tags = ["reference"] title = "Options Reference" weight = 6